zchunk/zchunk/README.md

 zchunk files are protected with strong checksums to verify that the file you downloaded is, in fact, the file you wanted.

-**zchunk-0.9.0 has been released with the proposed final ABI.
-Once zchunk-1.0 has been released, the ABI will be marked as stable, and the only allowed API/ABI and file format changes will be additions**
+**As of zchunk-1.0, the ABI and API have been marked stable, and the only changes allowed are backwards-compatible additions**

 ## Installation
 To build and install zchunk, first install meson and run